 In regular life, Bich Minh Nguyen often goes by the name Beth.
 She is the author of three books, all with Viking Penguin.
-Stealing Buddha's Dinner, a memoir, received the PEN/Jerard Award from the PEN American Center and was a Chicago Tribune Best Book of the Year and a Kiriyama Prize Notable Book.
+Stealing Buddha's Dinner, a memoir, received the PEN/Jerard Award from the PEN American Center and was a Chicago Tribune Best Book of the Year.
 Stealing Buddha's Dinner has been featured as a common read selection within numerous communities, schools, and universities.
 Short Girls, a novel, was an American Book Award winner in fiction and a Library Journal best book of the year.
 Her most recent novel, Pioneer Girl, is about the mysterious ties between a Vietnamese immigrant family and Laura Ingalls Wilder.
 Nguyen's work has also appeared in publications including The New York Times and the FOUND Magazine anthology.
 She is at work on a series of essays about high school, music, and the Midwest, called Owner of a Lonely Heart.
 She has also coedited three anthologies: 30/30: Thirty American Stories from the Last Thirty Years; Contemporary Creative Nonfiction: I & Eye; and The Contemporary American Short Story.

 A note on pronunciation: Bich is pronounced like "Bic"; Nguyen, the Smith of Viet Nam, is pronounced something like Ngoo-ee-ehn (said quickly, as in one syllable), but most people tend to say "Win" or "New-IN" instead.